casualcomputer/accounting_fraud/README.md

 - Solve that missing year thing and use Baseline RNN to get embeddings for clustering
 - ## Handling missing time steps
 [How to Handle Missing Timesteps in Sequence Prediction Problems with Python - MachineLearningMastery](https://machinelearningmastery.com/handle-missing-timesteps-sequence-prediction-problems-python/)
+1. Replace missing data with a placeholder such as `-1`

 # Questions
 - The reason why we should normalize time series data before autoencoders